Shabucky1812/DottiesDivineDoughnuts/README.md

 Firstly, you must create a google sheet for your cloned application to interact with:
 - From this link: [Google Sheets](https://docs.google.com/spreadsheets/u/0/), create/sign-in to a personal (not-shared/business) google account.
 - Press **Blank** to create a new spreadsheet.
-- At the top left of the screen, replace the _'Untitled Spreadsheet'_ placeholder text with the title: _'dotties_divine_doughnuts'_.
+- At the top-left of the screen, replace the _'Untitled Spreadsheet'_ placeholder text with the title: _'dotties_divine_doughnuts'_.
 - At the bottom of the screen, rename the current worksheet _'Sheet1'_ to _'Prices'_.
 - Create a new worksheet using the plus symbol to the left of the existing worksheet and rename the new sheet to _'Orders'_.
 - Return to the _'Prices'_ worksheet and add the following values to the first row, from left to right: